-There are many different types of flight controllers available today, from simple 6-axis RC flight controllers to sophisticated tablet-based controllers that integrate flight status, map overlay, waypoint control and live streaming video into a single display.
+They range from simple 6-axis RC flight controllers to sophisticated tablet-based controllers that integrate flight status, map overlay, waypoint control, and live streaming video into a single display.

-Some flight controllers are touch sensitive, allowing you to pinch and squeeze status and video stream windows while you fly.
+Some flight controllers are touch-sensitive, allowing you to pinch and squeeze status and video stream windows while you fly.